 Lower respiratory specimens may include sputum (if produced) and/or endotracheal aspirate or bronchoalveolar lavage in patients with more severe respiratory disease.
 However, a high risk of aerosolization should be considered (adhere strictly to infection prevention and control procedures).
 Additional clinical specimens may be collected as COVID-19 virus has been detected in blood and stool (see below).

 Gathering specimens from nasopharyngeal and throat swabs can cause discomfort for patients and put health-care workers at risk.
-The virus is present in saliva and several studies have shown that posterior oropharyngeal (deep throat) saliva samples are feasible and more acceptable to patients and healthcare workers (To 2020, Yu 2020).
+In contrast to many respiratory viruses, SARS-CoV-2 is present in saliva and several studies have shown that posterior oropharyngeal (deep throat) saliva samples are feasible and more acceptable to patients and healthcare workers (To 2020, Yu 2020).
 Throat washing may be used for monitoring due to its non-invasiveness and reliability.
 Throat washing was harvested by asking patients to oscillate over the posterior pharyngeal wall with 20 ml sterile normal saline.
 After 5-10 seconds, they spit out the normal saline from their throat to a sterile container.
-In 24 paired throat washings and nasopharyngeal swabs specimens, the positive testing rate of throat washing was much higher than that of swabs (Guo 2020).
+In 24 paired throat washings and nasopharyngeal swabs specimens, the positive testing rate of throat washing was much higher than that of swabs (Guo WL 2020).

 Several studies have shown that asymptomatic patients also have positive PCR results and can transmit the virus (Bai 2020, Cereda 2020, Rothe 2020).
 Viral shedding may begin 2 to 3 days before the appearance of the first symptoms.
 Analyzing a total of 414 throat swabs in 94 patients, the highest viral load in throat swabs was found at the time of symptom onset.
 Infectiousness started from 2.3 days (95% CI, 0.8–3.0 days) before symptom onset and peaked at 0.7 days before symptom onset (He 2020).
 Infectiousness was estimated to decline quickly within 7 days.